Tikvah Alper: Later career

-Alper's role in identifying the infectious agent in Scrapie
+Role in scrapie research

-Scrapie is a fatal infectious disease of the neural system of sheep; one of a class of brain diseases that can affect cattle (BSE) and humans (Kuru, nCJD).
+Scrapie is a fatal infectious disease of the neural system of sheep; one of a class of prion diseases that can affect cattle (BSE) and humans (Kuru, nCJD).
 Scrapie had been thought to be caused by a 'slow virus' – one that could take years to show as a change in behaviour or movement.
 By the mid-1960s, it was established that cells could only replicate via DNA.
 Radioactivity stops cell replication by 'killing' DNA.
 Alper found that radiation did not kill the infective agent in scrapie, suggesting that a virus was unlikely to be the infective agent.
 The infective agent had to be smaller and simpler than (viral) DNA.
 Alper also found that the agent remained active under ultraviolet light.
 DNA is inactive under UV light.
 Instead, the agent was killed by light at 237 nm, a wavelength specific to polysaccharide inactivation.
 Alper and colleagues reported these properties of the scrapie agent – a finding that was greeted with astonishment in many quarters, for it appeared to contravene the central dogma that holds that replication (and hence the growth of the disease and its infectious properties) can only proceed via DNA.
 However, once these empirical findings were accepted, several theories developed to accommodate the peculiar properties of the scrapie agent.
 The most widely accepted theory today is the prion theory, which posits a 'rogue' protein as the infectious source.
 However, Alper could not accept that a protein 'mutation' was the agent.
 Firstly, her UV radiation studies did not indicate a protein agent and, secondly, isolated prions did not induce scrapie.
 Her own theories concerning the agent were developed in the last years of her life and suggested a more dynamic and complex story.